mul-cps/edu_nodered_ros2_plugin/README.md

 ##### Example

-This example show how to subscribe to an topic and display it using the **debug** node.
+This example shows how to subscribe to an topic and display it using the **debug** node.
 It is based on the available topics of an EduArt's robot like Eduard.

 ![Subscription Example](docs/ros-subscription.gif)